Net Zero

 So where does all of this progress leave buyers?
 Ironically some of the best bets may be avoided deforestation projects.
 Despite the reputational damage REDD+ has endured, a significant portion of these projects are high quality, and intense scrutiny by ratings agencies and media outlets means there’s a lot to work with when identifying those that are meeting their promises.
 Nature-based removals, such as reforestation and blue carbon projects, still occupy a relatively small slice of the market and thus have received less scrutiny.

 With so many new removal projects under development, there is a need for more data-driven MRV approaches that assess the likelihood of sustained success for the full duration of a project.
 On the technological side, organizations such as the Carbon Removal Alliance are investing to ensure that high quality MRV is baked into these nascent technologies from the beginning, though these credits also remain scarce.
-To reach net zero we will need all of these approaches, so this pace of industry-wide progress on outcome-oriented MRV must be sustained.
+To reach net zero, we will need all of these approaches, so this pace of industry-wide progress on outcome-oriented MRV must be sustained.

 For the VCM to reach its full potential, we need to acknowledge the risks in the current suite of carbon credits and continue to improve quality intentionally.
 Accomplishing this requires a shift in focus to assessing the outcomes of carbon projects, as well as the processes through which they were produced